shivannis/xandr-docs-public/xandr-docs/articles/invest/set-up-single-credential-login.md

 This will guide you through the single credential login set up process.

 > [!NOTE]
-> With the consolidation of Xandr to the Microsoft family, we have integrated the authentication process of the users (who are using Xandr products) to the Microsoft Identity Platform.
-The profound advantage of this integration is that users would be able to access Xandr applications using the same sign-on methods as for other Microsoft products.
+> With the consolidation of Microsoft Advertising to the Microsoft family, we have integrated the authentication process of the users (who are using Microsoft Advertising products) to the Microsoft Identity Platform.
+The profound advantage of this integration is that users would be able to access Microsoft Advertising applications using the same sign-on methods as for other Microsoft products.
 Additionally, the integration to the Microsoft Identity Platform enables new and more secure methods of authentication, powered by Microsoft.
 >
 > For more details, visit [Microsoft Identity Platform Login](microsoft-identity-platform-login.md).